adtma/adtma.github.io/_modeling/1-1-quick-start.md

 ## Where to go for more

-If you want a proper introduction to modeling Earth systems, I really recommend this book:

-* [Mathematical Modeling of Earth's Dynamical Systems](https://press.princeton.edu/books/paperback/9780691145143/mathematical-modeling-of-earths-dynamical-systems) by Slingerland and Kump.
+If you want a proper introduction to modeling Earth systems, I really recommend this book: [Mathematical Modeling of Earth's Dynamical Systems](https://press.princeton.edu/books/paperback/9780691145143/mathematical-modeling-of-earths-dynamical-systems) by Slingerland and Kump.

 It's the book that made a lot of things click for me.
 Worth every page.

 For Python itself, I mostly learned by doing.
-But there were two resources that helped me a lot when I first started back in 2020:

-* [Real Python](https://realpython.com/) has great tutorials that cover the basics all the way to more advanced topics.
-* [Corey Schafer's YouTube channel](https://www.youtube.com/@coreyms) is fantastic.
+But there were two resources that helped me a lot when I first started back in 2020.
+The first one is [Real Python](https://realpython.com/).
+It has great tutorials that cover the basics all the way to more advanced topics.The second is [Corey Schafer's YouTube channel](https://www.youtube.com/@coreyms), which is fantastic.
 His pandas and matplotlib series are especially good.

 Both are free and both are still what I point people to.